 The final step in the embroidery process involves creating the actual design.
 The length of this process depends largely on the number of thread colors that the machine can hold.

 If the machine holds only a few colors, this can require multiple changes throughout the embroidery process.
 Many larger commercial machines can hold at least ten or more thread colors and therefore do not require thread change during the process.

-Repeated threading can add a significant amount of time on the embroidery process, therefore larger machines are able to produce products in a much shorter turnaround time.
-Additionally, your turn-around time will also depend on the size of your design as each image is created using individual stitches.
+Repeated threading can add a significant amount of time on the embroidery process; therefore larger machines are able to produce products in much shorter turnaround time.
+Additionally, your embroidery turnaround time will also depend on the size of your design as each image is created using individual stitches.